federicapardini/Real_time_ash_forecast/README.md

 ### How to display the results

-Select the directory of interest (each directory is named as the RED VONA release time) and the file Supplementary_page.md to see the latest results.
+Select the directory of interest (each directory is named as the RED VONA release time).
+The file README.md contains ash hazard maps and tables and it is automatically displayed.
+Additional information are contained in Supplementaty_page.md.
+All the figures are collected in the directoy figures and .txt files showing eruptive source parameters used are in the directory *input_data* and the file Supplementary_page.md to see the latest results.

 ### Please note that the numerical procedure is currently under development and daily updated